Now Offering Closed Circuit Rebreather Training on the Hollis PRISM 2 CCR!

 Technical Diver Training

-I offer a full range of open circuit dive training through Technical Diving International (TDI).
+I offer a wide variety of dive training through Technical Diving International (TDI).

 Cylinder Maintenance Training